-Alissa Abelson is an experienced classroom teacher who began working at FSM in 2013-14, first as an FSM teaching assistant then as a first and second grade teacher.
-She is also FSM's conflict resolution coordinator.
-Starting in 2017, Alissa will be moving to the middle school to teach humanities for fifth through eighth grade and to serve as a student advisor.
+Alissa has been a middles school humanities teacher at FSMN since 2017.
+She began working at FSMN in 2013-14, first as an FSM teaching assistant then as a first and second grade teacher.
+She is also FSMN's conflict resolution coordinator.

 Alissa has a B.A. in psychology and a M.A. in counseling from Marquette University.
 She completed the M.A.T program at Hamline University and has K-8 teaching license with a social studies concentration.
 Alissa’s experiences include teaching at Twin Cities Jewish Middle School and at Mount Zion Temple.